SixArm/mast-cell-help/topics/adrenaline-auto-injector-instructions/index.md

 - Tingling mouth

-Source: "EpiPen Explained" by the EpiPen company.
+Source: "EpiPen Explained" by the EpiPen company, edited for clarity.